 Because I assume it's part of your job to get these people to release things they don't want to release.

-They the lawyers then go into court and sue in U.S. district court to compel the government to abide by the law and turn over the records.
+The lawyers then go into court and sue in U.S. District Court to compel the government to abide by the law and turn over the records.

-And that unfortunately, uh very often, particularly with these very contentious high profile cases, we have to get in front of a federal judge in order to get the attention of the particular agency we're looking at.
+And that unfortunately, very often, particularly with these very contentious high-profile cases, we have to get in front of the federal judge in order to get the attention of the particular agency we're looking at.

 Yeah.

-Well, which agency of some agencies been more transparent than others, more willing to cooperate than others.
+Well, which agency, have some agencies been more transparent than others, more willing to cooperate than others?

-These are differences without a distinction, or would vice versa.
+These are differences without a distinction or vice versa.

-When it's some self-serving congratulatory thing, they race to get the documents out.
+When it's some self-serving congratulatory thing, they race to get the documents out when it's sticky or inconvenient or awkward.

-Don't have uh resources, they don't have staff, they have too many requests.
+Or frankly, when it protects the establishment, capital E, then there's the usual long song and dance about that don't have resources, they don't have staff, they have too many requests.

-There's a hundred and one reasons why they can't do it when it's something that might be embarrassing to uh the deep state.
+There's 101 reasons why they can't do it when it's something that might be embarrassing to the deep state.

 Yeah.

-You know, Tom, I I just I love the work that you're doing here, but the wheels of justice now, all right.
+You know, Tom, I just love the work that you're doing here, but the wheels of justice now.

 It looks like also Comey now finds himself in a bit of trouble.